 This transition from paper to electronic format has been going on for a while now, and E-books are just a small portion of this change.
 Printed newspapers and magazines have diminished in favor of online delivery, and similar changes are being made in the business world.
 More and more companies are reaping the benefits of electronic documentation and this includes the design and manufacturing of printed circuit boards.

 The traditional paper documentation processes on the PCB manufacturing floor are being replaced by paperless systems.
 In order to function though, a paperless system has to be driven by electronic documentation.
-PCB management tools can provide an online bill of materials and other electronic documentation to drive the paperless manufacturing processes.
+PCB BOM management tools can provide online bill of materials and other electronic documentation to drive the paperless manufacturing processes.
 Once in place, your company will see new benefits and improvements from using a paperless system.

 What is paperless manufacturing?

 The manufacturing process of a PCB requires a lot of documentation.
 Parts lists, build instructions, and safety procedures all need to be documented for use on the manufacturing floor.
 A paperless manufacturing process removes the paper documentation that is traditionally used and replaces it with electronically distributed documentation.

 The distribution of electronic documentation to devices on the manufacturing floor can be classified in three categories:

 2. Desktop workstations for data management.

 3. Large wall-mounted displays for group announcements and information.

 Adding electronic enhancements to a traditional paper documentation system will provide some benefit, but it isn’t the total solution.
 To be truly paperless, all aspects of the manufacturing documentation process need to be designed from the ground up to work together as one system.
 The completed system will need to connect with and support each device as well as interface with other company systems.